gabrielakinola/CLI_INTERFACE/README.md

 # Command Line Interface

-Build a Customer Command line interface using node.js with full CRUD functionality to Mongodb
+Build a Customer CLI using node.js with full CRUD functionality to Mongodb